How to Make a DIY Wasp Trap from a Bottle and the Right Bait

 Nothing can ruin a summer barbecue or evening by the pool like the threat of a wasp’s sting.
 Mind you, wasps aren’t all bad—the adults are nectar-eating pollinators, and they kill other insects (often those harmful to crops) to feed their carnivorous larvae.
 Still, a nearby nest can be dangerous, especially to those who are allergic to their sting.
-Should you find an infestation around your own home, you have a few options: call a pest-control company, kill them yourself with sprays, or trap them.
+Should you find an infestation around your own home, you have a few options: call one of the best pest-control companies (such as Orkin or Terminix), kill them yourself with wasp sprays, or trap them.
 While wasp traps are available for purchase, save yourself some money and get rid of your buzzy problem by crafting this hands-off solution using items you most likely already have sitting in your house.

 Dig through your recycling to get the materials you need to make this trap, and get crafting.
 First, remove the bottle cap and cut the 2-liter soda bottle just under the neck, where the bottle becomes a straight cylinder.
 Invert the top portion of the bottle to serve as a funnel, and fit it inside the bottom half of the bottle.
 Tape the two pieces together around the cut edge so the funnel stays in place.
 Finally, poke two holes on opposite sides of the rim and attach some string to make a handle for hanging.